Calendar of Events

 Call the Women's Center at (541) 463-5353 for the dates and times of exciting activities year round, including:

 This is a free information session to help women get started at Lane and attendance is required to enroll in the Women in Transition program.
 It covers a variety of topics including the Women in Transition classes, services offered at Lane and through the Women's Center, financial aid requirements, and what to expect when beginning college.
-CLICK HERE for a flyer with the dates of the orientations scheduled for November - call the front desk at the Women's Center to learn more and to sign-up.
+Here is a flyer with the dates and times for the upcoming WINTER BREAK ORIENTATIONS - call the front desk at the Women's Center to learn more and to sign-up.

-Click here for the CTE calendar of events.
+Here is the CTE Calendar of Workshops and Events.
 Be sure to check with the Womens Center for any last minute room changes due to construction on campus this term.

 The CTE workshops are designed to provide general guidance and instruction on what it takes to succeed in technical education and in technical careers.
 Several are focused on familiarizing participants with the computer and how it can be used as a powerful and resourceful tool.
 Registration is required and you must fill out and turn in a workshop registration form.
 Registration forms are available at the Women's Center or you can view and print one here.
 The locations of the workshops are subject to change so please check for updates or contact the front desk to confirm where it will take place.
 Be sure to check with the Womens Center for any last minute room changes due to construction on campus this term.